16 Dec 2018

 you'll end up migrating to Mojave whether you were ready or not.

-A friend reported being unable to upgrade an iMac, had to restore from backup.
+A friend reported being unable to upgrade an iMac.
+His installation failed, leaving him with a bricked computer.
+He had to restore from backup.

 Other users have reported problems installing Mojave, or network failures after installation.